 What You Can Do at the Prothonotary's Office

 The Prothonotary's Office is where all civil division (non-criminal) records are kept on a permanent bases.
 When you come into our office, you will find all records indexed in terms of Name and Case Number.
 The four public computers are available for use free of charge.
-If you wish to print information, there is a fee of fifty cents per page.
+If you wish to print information, there is a fee of 50 cents per page.

 Who the Prothonotary's Office is For